 Applied Math and Basic Science for Waterworks Operators

-This short course covers the math and science of real-world, water treatment applications.
+This course covers the math and science of real-world, water treatment applications.
 It is an intensive course that builds from introductory, basic skills to the application of many important principles.
-Topics include the calculation of chemical feed rates, interpreting pump curves, interpreting water quality data, selecting the best coagulant dosage, calculating filter rates, interpreting water treatment regulations, and much more.
+Topics may include the calculation of chemical feed rates, interpreting pump curves, interpreting water quality data, selecting the best coagulant dosage, calculating filter rates, interpreting water treatment regulations, and much more.

 Basic Groundwater Course for Small Systems